-Time to add some vegetation and moss to our letters so we build up the detail we need so they fit better with the image.
-We will do this the easy way using the clone tool.
+Time to add some vegetation and moss to our letters.
+We're building up the detail so that they fit better with the image.
+We will do this the easy way using the Clone Tool.

-Let's now touch up the water so it fits the new letters better; so for this create a new layer.
+Let's now touch up the water so it fits the new letters better; for this, create a New Layer.

-Then at the back of the E also paint some tiny stream that hints of water going out the back of this letter.
+Then, at the back of the E, also Paint a tiny stream that hints at water going out the back of this letter.

 Paint in the same between these other two letters.